aleator/Zettel-hs/README.md

 It creates and manages links for a collection of plain text zettelkasten files.
-The main use for the program is to manage links between the individual notes, which is the most toilsome part of maintaining a zettelkasten using plain text notes.
+The main use for the program is to manage links between the individual notes, which is the most toilsome part of maintaining a plain text zettelkasten.

 ```
 ZKHS -- simple text based zettelkasten system